fsharp/fslang-design/FSharp-7.0/FS-1124-interfaces-with-static-abstract-members.md

 Static abstract methods may not be declared in classes.

+Static abstract methods may not be called directly on interfaces.

+A static abstract interface member can be accessed only on a type parameter.

 ### Invoking constraint members

 The syntax of expressions is extended with